-When the supplemental front air bag inflates, a fairly loud noise may be heard, followed by the release of smoke.
-This smoke is not harmful and does not indicate a fire, but care should be taken to not intentionally inhale it, as it may cause irritation and choking.
+When the supplemental front air bag inflates, a fairly loud noise may be heard, followed by release of smoke.
+This smoke is not harmful and does not indicate a fire.
+Care should be taken not to inhale it, as it may cause irritation and choking.
 Those with a history of a breathing condition should get fresh air promptly.

-The supplemental front air bags, along with the use of seat belts, help to cushion the impact force on the face and chest of the occupant.
+Supplemental front air bags, along with the

+use of seat belts, help to cushion the impact force on the face and chest of the front occupants.
 They can help save lives and reduce serious injuries.
-However, an inflating supplemental front air bag may cause facial abrasions or other injuries.
-Supplemental front air bags do not provide restraint to the lower body.
+However, an inflating front air bag may cause facial abrasions or other injuries.
+Front air bags do not provide restraint to the lower body.

-Seat belts should be correctly worn and the driver and passenger seated upright as far as practical away from the steering wheel or instrument panel.
-Since the supplemental front air bags inflate quickly in order to help protect the front occupants, the force of the supplemental front air bag inflating can increase the risk of injury if the occupant is too close to or is against the supplemental front air bag module during inflation.

-The supplemental front air bags deflate quickly after a collision.
+The seat belts should be correctly worn and the driver and passenger seated upright as far as practical away from the steering wheel or dash board.
+The supplemental front air bags inflate quickly in order to help protect the front occupants.
+Because of this, the force of the front air bag inflating can increase the risk of injury if the occupant is too close to or is against the air bag module during inflation.
+The air bag will deflate quickly after the collision is over.